-Vegetarian black bean enchiladas and crispy fish tacos are both perfect meals to serve with a batch of these spicy margaritas.
-If you’re just looking for a snack to munch on while sipping your drink, fruit and veggie loaded guacamole + spicy margs = a match made in heaven.
+Vegetarian black bean enchiladas, crispy fish tacos and Birria Tacos are all great meals to serve with a batch of these spicy margaritas.
+If you’re just looking for a snack to munch on while sipping your drink, fruit and veggie loaded guacamole + blueberry margaritas = a match made in heaven.

 How to Make Spicy Margaritas